time-series-machine-learning/tsml-eval/_tsml_research_resources/soton/iridis/iridis_python.md

 ## Windows interaction with Iridis

-You need to be on a Soton network machine or have the VPN running to connect to Iridis.
+You need to be on a Soton network machine or have the [VPN running](https://amionvpn.soton.ac.uk/) to connect to Iridis.
 Connect to one of the adresses listed above.

-The recommended way of connecting to Iridis is using Putty as a command-line interface and WinSCP for file management.
+The recommended way of connecting to Iridis is using MobaXterm, or Putty as a command-line interface and WinSCP for file management.

 Copies of data files used in experiments must be stored on the cluster, the best place to put these files is on your user area scratch storage.
 It is a good idea to create shortcuts to and from your scratch drive.